VIDEO: 2016 Arctic Sea Ice Wintertime Extent Hits Another Record Low, Says NASA

 Summer weather conditions have a larger impact than the extent of the winter maximum in the outcome of each year’s melt season; warm temperatures and summer storms make the ice melt fast, while if a summer is cool, the melt slows down.

-Arctic sea ice plays an important role in maintaining Earth’s temperature—its bright white surface reflects solar energy that the ocean would otherwise absorb.
+Arctic sea ice plays an important role in maintaining the Earth’s temperature—its bright white surface reflects solar energy/empact america that the ocean would otherwise absorb.
 But this effect is more relevant in the summer, when the sun is high in the sky in the Arctic, than in the winter, when the sun doesn’t rise for months within the Arctic Circle.

 In the winter, the impact of missing sea ice is mostly felt in the atmosphere, said Jennifer Francis, a climate scientist at Rutgers University in New Brunswick, New Jersey.